Razak5/Razak5/README.md

-- 👋 Hi, I’m @Razak5
+- @Razak5 Here!
-- 👀 I’m interested in Building Apps Using JAVA
-- 🌱 I’m currently learning JAVA and SQL
+- Interested in Building Apps Using JAVA because I'm currently learning JAVA and SQL
-- 💞️ I’m looking to collaborate on JAVA and SQL PROJECTS
+- I’m looking to collaborate on JAVA and SQL PROJECTS
-- 📫 How to reach me
+- e-mail: hrazak50@gmail.com

 <!---
 Razak5/Razak5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.